 Prerequisites: Chemistry 1102, Physics 1102, Mathematics 1118; Chemistry 2219 is strongly recommended.

 3321 Biochemistry I

 4 credits

-The course explores cellular structure and function on a molecular level.
-The homework assignments emphasize technical writing skills and are an inquiry-based study on the relationship between molecular errors and human disease.
-Lecture topics will include the structure and function of biological macromolecules (e.g. nucleic acids, proteins, carbohydrates, lipids), metabolic pathways, and a variety of cutting-edge topics from the current scientific literature.
-The laboratory is research-based and will explore the relationship of protein aggregation to human diseases, materials design and astrobiology.
-Techniques to be studied will include protein purification, electrophoresis, microcopy, and a heavy emphasis on spectroscopic methods.
-Prerequisites: Chemistry 2217, Biology 1111; Chemistry 2218 is strongly recommended.
+This course provides an exploration of cellular function on a molecular level.
+The major focus of the course is on protein chemistry; topics include protein structure, folding, synthesis, and function.
+Skills such as technical writing, database information retrieval, data analysis, and critical thinking are highlighted.
+The laboratory is research-based and will primarily explore the relationship between protein misfolding and human disease.
+Techniques include protein purification, electrophoresis, and spectroscopic characterization.

+Course includes a laboratory.

+Prerequisites: Chemistry 2217 and Biology

+1111; Chemistry 2201 and 2218 are strongly recommended.

 3322 Biochemistry II

 4 credits

 This course highlights the applications of inorganic, organic, and physical chemistry to biochemistry.
 Inorganic chemistry is presented in the context of protein mineralization and bone deposition, organic chemistry is related to metabolic processes, and physical chemistry to the thermodynamics of protein folding; the relationship between these processes and human diseases/rational drug design is highlighted.
 Emphasis will be placed on the use of original scientific literature.
 Includes a research-based, two-hour laboratory on the use of computer technology in bioinformatics.

 Prerequisite: Chemistry 3321; Chemistry 2210 or 3308 is strongly recommended.

 3326 Advanced Organic Chemistry

 4 credits

 A study of physical organic chemistry (kinetics and linear free-energy relationships) and topics selected from C-13 and multidimensional NMR, molecular rearrangements, photochemistry, and heterocyclic compounds, with emphasis on the content and use of current literature.
 Molecular modeling will be used to answer chemical questions.
 Prerequisites: Chemistry 2201 and 2218.

 4406 Advanced Analytical Chemistry

 4 credits

 Theory and practice in obtaining chemical data with instruments, with emphasis on the quantitative aspects.
 Studies include electrochemical techniques such as polarography, stripping analysis, ampereometry, advanced chromatographic techniques, NMR, Mass Spectrometry, X-ray, Laser usage, and laboratory computer applications.

 Course includes laboratory.

-Prerequisites: Chemistry 2219 and 3307;

-Chemistry 3308 (pre- or co-requisite).
+Prerequisites: Chemistry 2219 and 3307; Chemistry 3308 (pre- or co-requisite).

 4415 Inorganic Chemistry

 4 credits

 A survey of topics which comprise the broad area of inorganic chemistry.
 The topics studied will include atomic and molecular structure, solid state behavior, elements of symmetry, acid-base theory, non-aqueous solvents, and structures and properties of transition metal and organometallic compounds.
 Course includes laboratory.
 Prerequisites: Chemistry 2218 and 3307.

 4492 Chemistry Seminar

 1 credit

 Presentation of laboratory or literature findings on current topics of chemical interest by students, faculty, and visiting lecturers.
 This course is the Capstone Experience in Chemistry and is required of all senior Chemistry majors and Exercise Chemistry dual majors.
 Juniors and non-majors may be admitted by permission of the department.
 Prerequisite: Chemistry 2201.

 4494 Biochemistry Seminar

 1 credit

 Presentation of laboratory or literature findings on current topics of biochemical interest to students, faculty, and visiting lecturers.
 This course is the Capstone Experience in Biochemistry and is required of all senior Biochemistry majors.
 Juniors and non-majors may be admitted by permission of the Biology and Chemistry Departments.
 Prerequisites: Chemistry 3321, Biology 2203 and 3310.

 Cross-listed with Biology 4494.